GetRektBoy724/Breaking-Detecting-Direct-Syscall-Techniques/README.md

   - Implant (to the whole system) a modded-NTDLL where the Syscall ID doesnt correspond with the position of the syscall stub on memory
 - SysWhispers1 / "include your own syscall stub on your program"
   - Use IntrumentationCallback to detects syscalls and check if the return address is outside NTDLL/Win32u

+### “Nothing is perfect; nothing is imperfect.
+Perfection and imperfection reside in your perception.”